davidcm/davidcm.github.io/projects/breakandup.md

 Graphics wise, it's obvious that I wanted to keep it simple so it didn't consume much of my time.
 However, it was a requirement to be pleasant to the eyes.
 I came up with a style that is (in my opinion) both pretty and functional.

 As of the music, I tried to do it myself but I'm no musician at all!
 Luckily, {{site.pau}} offered to compose the soundtrack.
+[Check it out here](https://soundcloud.com/paudamiariera/collide), it's adaptive and evolves with your gameplay.

 I have to say, nonetheless, that I've been a bit untrue to myself placing ads in this game.
 My opinion is that ads break the immersion and flow of an experience.
 But well, it's really like an experiment so I can see how well the method works, and anyway, the ad appears in a moment that doesn't disturb too much.